Totality Three - More Recent Ponderings – by Jim Ferguson 2023

 However, and why I am, once again, writing these words, is to share my re-affirmation on just how much I recognize the Truths espoused, so very long ago, by Lord Buddha, and how I have realized their practical every-day role in the lives of those around me, and especially those I have been invited to share those realizations with over the years.

 I make no claims as to being Enlightened, or "wise", or even "intelligent"...but what I am happy to state is that "I hope I am able to share what I believe can make your life more meaningful in a positive way".

 Parallel to my writing my thoughts in these pages, I have also been recording my Life's journey through ThisNow, in the form of Japanese poetry, called Haiku, which can be read elsewhere on my website, or download here.
-This has now grown to more than 30 pages, so if you want to read of the more mundane things that have occupied my Life, please consult this log.
+This has now grown to around 50 pages, so if you want to read of the more mundane things that have occupied my Life, please consult this log.
 It also holds more of my philosophical ponderings as well.

 In recent times, I have been asked by a number of people, for help in their own pursuits of happiness, and each time I have been drawn into explaining just how Buddhist philosophy is the corner-stone to resolving their individual aspirations.
 At the same time these, and other discussions, have led me to use the analogy of the double-edged sword in particular, to translate the dharma into the practical application of the Buddha's teachings.